shuriv/ChatApp/README.md

 # ChatApp
-Live chat app written on c# with SIgnalR for real time.
+Live chat app written on c# with SignalR for real time.
 Feel free to use for your needs.

 # How to deploy.
 1. Create a project with .NET CLI.